LukeShu/plan9-zoo/README.md

  - 🚧 In-progress
  - ❌ Not-yet implemented
  - ⛔ Unlikely to ever be implemented (but theoretically possible)
- - (no icon) Not possible to implement (i.e. that version on that platform officially didn't support that role)
+ - ⚪ Not possible to implement (i.e. that version on that platform officially didn't support that role)
  - ❔ I don't think this is possible to implement, but I'm not 100% sure